 Although KeepKey supports custom firmware, any firmware that was not distributed officially by us will display a warning at boot time.
-If you see this warning and you did not upload custom firmware, you should immediately contact our customer support.
+If you see this warning and you did not upload custom firmware, you should immediately contact customer support.

 How can I be sure that my KeepKey wasn’t tampered with before I received it?

 We use tamper-resistant packaging, and we designed KeepKey so that it cannot be opened without breaking the security seal.
 All KeepKeys are tested, packaged, and shrink-wrapped in-house prior to shipment.
 Despite these precautions, however, we recommend that you purchase your KeepKey directly from us or one of our authorized resellers.

 If someone finds my KeepKey recovery sentence backup, can they steal my bitcoins?